mapbox/DEPRECATED-dispatch/MESSAGE-SPEC.md

 ]
 ```

-If a Slack or GitHub handle is missing from the `users` array, then Dispatch will fallback to either a Slack channel or GitHub user/team for visibility.
+If a Slack Id or GitHub handle is missing from the `users` array, then Dispatch will fallback to either a Slack channel or GitHub user/team for visibility.
 These values are set via CloudFormation parameters when deploying `dispatch-incoming` and `dispatch-triage` via [lambda-cfn](https://github.com/mapbox/lambda-cfn).

 * Slack = `SlackChannel`
 * GitHub = `GitHubDefaultUser`